 The starchy root reaches its peak tenderness and flavor quality when cooked in a sous vide water bath, with a perfect texture that will please any picky eater you serve.

 When picking out potatoes, try to pick potatoes that are about the same sized pieces or chop them up into similar size pieces, so they’ll all cook evenly.
 Baby potatoes are a tasty option too for sous vide.

 The intensity of the already sweet flavors of carrots and parsnips are amplified when prepared under sous vide.
 You can expect a melt-in-mouth tender texture with a juiciness that complements any protein, or as part of a full vegan spread.

 Asparagus is one of those foods that is so tricky to get right.
 You’ll either get tough stalks with overcooked tips, or an evenly textured stalk with tips that seem to squash at the tiniest amount of pressure.

 When cooked under sous vide however, asparagus stays tender with enough crunchiness that is oh-so-satisfying on its own or as a side.
-Think of the stalks as your healthy french fries.
+This is the vegetable that screams springtime.